AndersDeath/diary2/000-current.md

 # 11 October - Tuesday - Sharm El-Sheikh - 11 day of immigration

 Today I finally recorded pppodcast.
 I also coded a bit.
 It will get a patent for this word "coded".
+Tomoroow is the latest day here.